 Holding someone down and forcibly taking their wallet is also robbery.
-Likewise, snatching a chain from someone’s neck and running away can be considered robbery, due to the force required to break the chain from the person’s neck.
+Likewise, snatching a chain from someone else’s neck and running away can be considered robbery, due to the force required to break the chain from the person’s neck.

-However, you don’t even have to touch someone to be found guilty of robbery.
-If you wave a gun in someone’s face, they give you their wallet, and you run away, you will also have committed a robbery.
+However, you do not even have to touch someone to be found guilty of robbery.
+If you wave a gun in someone else’s face, they give you their wallet, and you run away, you will also have committed a robbery.

 California Penal Code 211